treverhines/RBF/README.md

 # RBF
-Package containing the tools necessary for radial basis function (RBF) applications
+Package containing the tools necessary for radial basis function (RBF) applications.

 ## Features
 * Efficient evaluation of RBFs and their analytically derived spatial derivatives.
 This package allows for unlimited spatial dimensions and arbitrarily spatial derivatives